 Harvesting takes place 60-70 days after transplanting, when the eggplants have an all-over colour and are of the right size.
 Once we're cut from the bush, we're handled very carefully as our skins are very thin and easily damaged.

-Select those of us with smooth, firm, satin-like, glossy, skin.
+Select those of us with smooth, firm, satin-like, glossy, skin that is not wrinkled.
 We should feel heavy for our size.
-Avoid any with brown or soft spots and dull skin.
+Avoid any with brown and dull skin.

-Store us in the vegetable crisper or in an unsealed plastic bag in the refrigerator.
-Use within 5 days.
+Store us in in an unsealed recyclable plastic bag in your fridge. refrigerator.
+Use within 2-3 days.

-As I mentioned earlier, we were being cultivated in China as early as 600 BC but it's thought that we originated in India before that.
-From India we spread to the Middle East and became a popular Arab food.
-When the Arabs conquered Spain they took us with them and by the 16th century we were being grown throughout Europe.
+As I mentioned earlier, we were being cultivated in China as early as 600 BC but it's thought that we originated in India and Sri Lanka before that.
+From there we spread to the Middle East and became a popular Arab food.
+When the Arabs conquered Spain, they took us with them and by the 16th century we were being grown throughout Europe.

 It appears that we were unknown in Australia until after 1850 when a nurseryman, John Baptist, obtained some seed from a gentleman who had lived in India.
 However, we didn't become popular and even in the 1930s, we were considered a neglected vegetable by seed producers.
 It wasn't until the arrival of European migrants in the 1950s that our popularity soared.

 We are not eaten raw.
 Our flesh becomes quite meaty and very tender once we’re cooked.

 It’s best to cut eggplant just before you use it so it doesn’t turn brown.

 Like zucchini, our soft spongey flesh will soak up whatever flavours it is cooked with making us a star in the kitchen.